isakvik/TabletDriver/README.md

 This is a fork of hawku/TabletDriver that over time randomizes your area between some bounds.
 Includes its own tab in the driver UI.

 Should be pretty self-explainatory - click the enable randomizer box and go.
-If you update settings, it'll take effect while the randomizer is running, so don't worry about it.
+If you update settings, it'll take effect while the randomizer is running, so don't worry about that.
+Settings are saved to the configuration and read.
+There's no data sanitizing done on the input, so be reasonable.

 Original readme follows:
 #